Renting a Car in Tulum Mexico: The Ultimate Guide

 ▶ Toll roads

-I prefer to take the normal roads because I love the idea to bump into an hidden cenote or a small village but if you are in a rush and want to get to your destination quicker you should use toll roads.
+I prefer to take the normal roads because I love the idea of bumping into a hidden cenote or a small village, but if you are in a rush and want to get to your destination quicker, you should use toll roads.

-Just keep in mind that they only accept cash and in Mexican pesos only!
+Just keep in mind that they only accept cash and Mexican pesos only!

 ▶ Google Maps